chrisdugne/tribes-and-khans/readme.md

-## Archive
+## Oldies

-An old game put here as archive.
+An old Flex3 game put on github for archive.

+Still keeping the idea in mind for a freshly baked 2.0, who knows...

 ## Links